nickworonekin/PPFVoicePatternEditor/README.md

 PPFVoicePatternEditor
 =====================

-Allows you to edit voice patterns in Puyo Puyo Fever (PC) and Puyo Puyo Fever 2 (PS2).
+A tool to edit voice patterns in Puyo Puyo Fever (PC) and Puyo Puyo Fever 2 (PS2).